spinnaker/spinnaker.github.io/guides/tutorials/codelabs/safe-deployments/index.md

 ![](images/rollbackp1.png)

-Add a new stage of type check preconditions.
+Add a new stage of type _Check Preconditions_.

 Add a new Precondition: